Rossnerr/Data-Base/DB_Lab.4/DB_Lab.4 - Report.md

 * Elements of T-SQL and PL SQL/language

 ### Tasks
-10. Find the students who obtained a mark greater than 4 and less than 8 for the exam "examen" at the course called "Baza de date" in 2018.
+10.Find the students who obtained a mark greater than 4 and less than 8 for the exam "examen" at the course called "Baza de date" in 2018.
 The result should contain student's last and first names.

-22. Get the number of the courses taught by each teacher.
+22.Get the number of the courses taught by each teacher.
 The result should contain teacher's last name "Nume_Profesor" and first name "Prenume_Profesor".

-33. Find the students' last name and first name who didn't get a pass mark which is considered to be greater than 5 for the сurrent situation "Reusita Curenta" at any course.
+33.Find the students' last name and first name who didn't get a pass mark which is considered to be greater than 5 for the сurrent situation "Reusita Curenta" at any course.

 ### Laboratory work implementation